View Allyn Lehman's Obituary on https://www.buckscountycouriertimes.com/ and share memories

 Allyn received his Bachelor of Science Degree from the University of Maryland and had a distinguished career as a Manager in the dairy profession working with Harbison's Dairies and Southland Corporation until his retirement.

 He was a member of St. John's United Methodist Church in Ivyland where he enjoyed singing in the choir.
-He was also a member of the and the American Legion.
+He was also a member of the Disabled American Veterans and the American Legion.

 In his leisure time he was an avid reader, but he also enjoyed playing bridge, and traveling.
 Allyn was a volunteer for over 20 years with EAPE, an evangelical organization supporting groups that help those in need.
 He also enjoyed spending quality time with his family and spending time in Ocean City, N.J.
 He will be deeply missed by his loving family and by all who came to know him.